-Typically we begin training the week before public school starts in August, and in the spring we start during the last week of January.
+Typically we begin training the week before public school starts in August, and in the spring we start during the last week of January or early February.

-7. What is JA Camp, and when is it?
+7. What is Juniors Camp, and when is it?

 8. Why is the cost so different from Recreation?

-The higher cost reflects the quality of coaching, a 12-week season with 24 training sessions and 8-10 games, facility use, and all games and events included in the Junior Academy schedule.
+The higher cost reflects the licensed coaching staff, a 12-week season with 24 training sessions and 8-10 games, facility use, and all games and events included in the Junior Academy schedule.
 In contrast, the recreation program has volunteer coaches and an 8 week season with 8 training sessions and 8 games.
 If you would like to learn more about the differences between the two programs, please contact Patrick Bridges, the Junior Academy Director, or Nick Smith, the Junior Academy Administrator.

 9. When you schedule games, why are there only days, and not times until 2 weeks before the date?

 The Junior Academy Director and the Junior Academy Administrator work hard to set schedules with as much advance notice as possible.
 However, several factors play a role in delaying our release of game times for Junior Academy games, including but not limited to: